hferrada/rmq/README.md

 rmq library
 ===========

-This code creates a data structure to compute the RMQ(i,j) on an aray of integers.
+This code creates a data structure to compute the RMQ(i,j) on an array of integers.

 Authors:
 	Hector Ferrada and Gonzalo Navarro